PySimpleGUI/PySimpleGUI/docs/cookbook.md

 (famous last words that screw up just about anything being referenced)

 Your EXE file should run without creating a "shell window".
 Only the GUI window should show up on your taskbar.

+# Author & Owner

+The PySimpleGUI Organization

+This documentation as well as all PySimpleGUI code and documentation is Copyright 2018, 2019, 2020 by PySimpleGUI.org

+Send correspondence to PySimpleGUI@PySimpleGUI.com prior to use of documentation